ashiqsetu/voice-calculator/README.md

 # This is a Voice Calculator
-To set input, at first click on mic icon and speak like- "5 plus 3" http://habibinfo.com/habibinfo.com/Project/voice-calculator/
+To set input, at first click on mic icon and speak like- "Five plus Three".
+It will be converted as "5 + 3" automatically. <br>
+http://habibinfo.com/habibinfo.com/Project/voice-calculator/